Ted Maher: Trial and conviction

 The case was a sensation for Monaco, a tiny Mediterranean principality better known for sumptuous casinos, Formula One racing and tax breaks that attract the world's rich and famous.
-The riviera's leading newspaper, Nice-Matin, dubbed it Monaco's "Trial of the Century".
+The French Riviera’s leading newspaper, Nice-Matin, dubbed it Monaco's "Trial of the Century".
 During his trial, Maher confessed to setting the blaze but said he never expected the fire, part of a bizarre plan to ingratiate himself with Safra, to rage out of control.
 Maher testified he started the blaze in a small wastebasket, expecting it to set off a fire alarm that would bring help and allow him to reap the credit for saving his employer.

 There had been friction between Maher and Sonia Herkrath, Safra's head nurse, who considered Maher another "flavor of the month", who had gotten into Safra's good graces by returning a camera a friend forgot in New York six months earlier.
 Maher reportedly believed Herkrath was intentionally providing him with wrong information, causing him to make mistakes that had not gone unnoticed, and she frequently altered his schedule between day and night shifts with little or no notice.

 Fearing the loss of his well-paid job, just six weeks after arriving in Monaco, Maher hatched the idea of setting the fire to ingratiate himself with his boss and earn a promotion.
 The prosecution described how Maher cut himself with a knife and then set a fire in a wastepaper basket.
 He called for rescue and told authorities that two masked intruders were in the apartment.
 But rather than extinguish the fire, Maher let it spread, the prosecution charged, leading to the two deaths.
 Prosecutors also said that his tale about intruders delayed the work of firefighters.